gowon/BuildTargets.Template/README.md

 # BuildTool.Template

-A template for scaffolding a vendor-less, modern, extensible build pipeline for your project in .NET 6+ using [Bullseye](https://github.com/adamralph/bullseye), [SimpleExec](https://github.com/adamralph/simple-exec) and [System.CommandLine](https://github.com/dotnet/command-line-api).
+A template for scaffolding a vendor-less, modern, extensible build pipeline and tooling for your project in .NET 6+ using [Bullseye](https://github.com/adamralph/bullseye), [SimpleExec](https://github.com/adamralph/simple-exec) and [System.CommandLine](https://github.com/dotnet/command-line-api).

 ## Installation